dmccaffrey01/CI_PP3_CHECKERS_GAME/README.md

 15. I want to store the user data so I can use it in the programme
 16. I want the user to receive feedback if they enter invalid input
 17. I want to thank the user for playing the game
+18. I want the user to choose to register a new email or try entering email again if they are logging in and enter email that isn't on system
+19. I want the user to choose to log in as entered email or try entering email again if they are registering a new email that is already on system
+20. I want the user to be able to return to the main menu when they are logging in or registering
+21. I want the user to be able to select a piece to move from their movable pieces on the board
+22. I want the user to be able to select a move from the available moves of the piece they selected

 ## Technical Design